jonreid/ViewControllerPresentationSpy/README.md

 Information about the presentation is then available through the [PresententationVerifier](https://github.com/jonreid/ViewControllerPresentationSpy/blob/master/Source/ViewControllerPresentationSpy/PresentationVerifier.swift).

+For example, here's a test verifying:

+ - That one view controller was presented, with animation.
+ - That the presenting view controller was the System Under Test.
+ - That the type of the presented view controller is correct.
-For example, here's a test verifying that one view controller was presented, that its type is correct, and that it has a particular property. `sut` is the System Under Test in the test fixture.
+ - That the presented view controller has a particular property.

+`sut` is the System Under Test in the test fixture.
+The Swift version uses a handy `verify` method.

 ```swift
 func test_presentedVC_shouldHaveSpecialSettingHello() {